lavantien/dotfiles/README.md

 ### Install

-- Installed Neovim related packages as instructed in the Checkhealth section above
+- Installed Neovim related packages as instructed in the Healthcheck section above
 - Run `nvim` the first time to initialize plugins, then press `S` to sync packages
 - Enter the `WakaTime Auth Key` in the Settings panel in the browser
 - Enter the `Codeium Auth Key` provided by `:Codeium Auth`